ioccc-src/winner/1993/ant/README.md

         make all

-### To run
+### To run:

 	./ant 'ERE' [file ...]

-## Judges' comments
+## Try:

-    You may also want to try the author's test suite: make -f ant.test.mk
+You may also want to try the author's test suite:

+    make -f ant.test.mk

+## Judges' comments:

 See the author's Posix P1003.2-like documentation file ant.txt for more information.

 This program demonstrates that Posix doesn't guarantee readability.  :-)

-## Author's comments
+## Author's comments:

 Some of the features of my entry are:

-       o  "Lengthy" POSIX.2 style specification and manual :) :)
+-  "Lengthy" POSIX.2 style specification and manual :) :)
-       o  Useful subset of POSIX.2 Extended Regular Expressions. o  Recursive ERE parser/compiler that generates an NFA railroad. o  Lazy NFA to DFA evaluation to improve performance speed. o  Code tested on a variety of platforms. o  Make driven test script.
+-  Useful subset of POSIX.2 Extended Regular Expressions.
+-  Recursive ERE parser/compiler that generates an NFA railroad.
+-  Lazy NFA to DFA evaluation to improve performance speed.
+-  Code tested on a variety of platforms.
+-  Make driven test script.
-       o  Can be compiled with ANSI or K&R C. o  Not a toy, but actually useful and usable on systems that use DOS.
+-  Can be compiled with ANSI or K&R C.
+-  Not a toy, but actually useful and usable on systems that use DOS.

 ## Copyright and CC BY-SA 4.0 License: